“Now is the time to create new rituals

 RDLS logo by Julia Peddie

-Actively grieving communal losses born of insecurity and innocent ignorance is, for some, a first response.
-For others, among them artists and healers, actively and creatively grieving is the response.
+For some, among them artists and healers, actively and creatively grieving is the primary ongoing response.

 – Isha Foundation

 Joy Giving 108 Bell Rings is the practice of moving through emotions associated with past, present, and anticipated experience.
-Some schools of Buddhism instruct that there are 108 feelings.
 108 is reached by multiplying the senses smell, touch, taste, hearing, sight, and consciousness by whether they are painful, pleasant or neutral, and again by whether these are internally generated or externally occurring, and then again by past, present and future, to total 108 feelings.
 6 × 3 × 2 × 3 = 108. ( Bhante Gunaratana )

 ©2017 ex·tinc·tion wit·ness